Moonspine/faux-analog-clock/README.md

 ## Timezone menu

-In this menu, you can select the timezone offset of the clock, in whle hour increments.
+In this menu, you can select the timezone offset of the clock, in whole hour increments.
 These values are displayed in hexadecimal (sorry, 7-segment displays) ranging from "-C" (-12 hours) to "E" (+14 hours)